-The queue of Big Thunder Mountain has a few interactive elements but is usually fairly fast-moving.
-But right now, you’ll mainly just experience extra plexi-glass to help maintain distancing.
+The queue of Big Thunder Mountain has a few interactive elements but is usually relatively fast-moving.

-Big Thunder Mountain Railroad is a roller coaster that has small to medium drops.
-The ride also offers a good amount of side-to-side sliding inside your individual train car.
+Big Thunder Mountain Railroad is a roller coaster with small to medium drops.
+The ride also has some side-to-side sliding inside your train car.

-Similar to the Barnstormer, this attraction can be considered a good introduction to roller coasters.
-However, the actual ride lasts a good bit longer and is much more exciting than the Barnstormer.
+Similar to the Barnstormer, this attraction is an excellent introduction to roller coasters.
+However, the actual ride lasts a bit longer and is much more exciting than the Barnstormer.

-Some guests prefer to ride upfront, while others think the back is a more thrilling ride.
-If you do have a special request, just ask the cast member and they will take care of you when possible.
-Usually, that means having to skip the current boarding and being in your desired place on the next one.
+Some guests prefer to ride toward the front, while others think the back is a more thrilling ride.
+If you have a special request, ask the cast member, and they will grant your request when possible.

 Here are a few more photos of Big Thunder Mountain Railroad.

-Every time I ride this attraction I always say that I get the feeling that I’m on one of those Disney commercials on television.
-It makes me smile and laugh no matter what.
+Every time I ride Big Thunder Mountain Railroad, I feel like I’m on one of those Disney commercials on television.
+It makes me smile and laugh, no matter what.

-When the train pulls back in to the mine, everyone always seems to be giggling and proclaiming they want to do it again.
-Big Thunder Mountain Railroad simply put – is a feel good ride.
+When the train pulls back into the mine, everyone giggles and proclaims they want to do it again.
+Big Thunder Mountain Railroad, simply put, is a feel-good ride.

 Know Your Disney Rules When Riding With Children-Any child under the age of seven or younger must be accompanied by an adult fourteen years or older.

-The best time to ride Big Thunder Mountain Railroad is typically first thing in the morning prior to 11:00 a.m.
-You might also easily ride it during the Festival of Fantasy parade around 3:00 p.m.
-Lastly, immediately after the evening fireworks might also work well.
+The best time to ride Big Thunder Mountain Railroad is typically first thing in the morning before 11:00 a.m.
+You might also easily ride it during the Festival of Fantasy parade.

 - Liberty Square Riverboat